9/14/13

 HERC will be the first to admit the albums do not hold up well to straight-through listening but the singles do shine like jewels; thus HERC's favorite Stereophonics album is their double disc hits compilation, Decade In The Sun.

-They whiskey-soaked tone and timbre of Kelly Jones voice is the first thing HERC noticed.
+The whiskey-soaked tone and timbre of Kelly Jones's voice is the first thing HERC noticed.
 It reminds him of early Rod Stewart.
 That becomes all the more noticeable when you hear the Stereophonics version of "Handbags & Gladrags", which Stewart had covered in 1972.

 A clue as to why HERC never heard Stereophonics lies in the way they were apparently marketed in this country: they were included on at least 6 television soundtrack albums but HERC only watched two of the shows: Veronica Mars and Rescue Me and neither of the songs they served up was half as catchy as "Maybe Tomorrow" which was apparently used on One Tree Hill, but not included on any of the soundtrack discs from the show, as well as several soundtracks to movies HERC never saw.
-The equally catchy "Have A Nice Day" from 2001 was included on the Roswell soundtrack album.
+The Roswell soundtrack album includes the equally catchy "Have A Nice Day" from 2001.

 [Faithful viewers or loyal readers or whatever cool name you call yourselves will remember that HERC included "Maybe Tomorrow" on a Top Gear playlist in this post.]